60 AMW Takes to the Sky and Says 'Goodbye'

-U.S. Air Force Col. Jeffrey Nelson, center, 60th Air Mobility Wing commander, laughs with his son, Tanner, after his fini flight June 29, 2020 at Travis Air Force Base, California.
-Nelson and his family arrived at Travis AFB in September 2018 and will depart for the Pentagon in July 2020.
-(U.S. Air Force photo by Senior Airman Amy Younger)
+U.S. Air Force Col. Jeffrey Nelson, left, 60th Air Mobility Wing commander and Chief Master Sgt.
+Derek Crowder, third from right, 60th AMW command chief, stand with their families on the flight line at Travis Air Force Base, California after Nelson’s fini flight June 29, 2020.
+Nelson and Crowder, along with their families, have been a part of Team Travis since September 2018 and are set to depart July 2020.
+(U.S. Air Force photo by Nicholas Pilch)

 |Date Taken: